BrannanC/LinuxSystemMonitor/README.md

 ## Linux System Monitor

-This project is a system monitor for linux environments similar to Htop.
+This project is a system monitor for linux environments, similar to htop.

 ![System Monitor](images/monitor.png)